jillusc/Filmofiles/README.md

 ## Security

 Django's built-in user authentication system is utilised to handle user registration, login, and profile management.
-The @login_required decorator ensures that certain views are accessible only to authenticated Users.
+The @login_required decorator ensures that certain views are accessible only to authenticated users.
 The submission of forms relies on validated data and error messages are in place for missing or incorrect data.
 Cross-Site Request Forgery (CSRF) tokens are used on forms throughout this site.
 The database url and secret key are stored in the env.py file to prevent unwanted connections to the database.
-Custom Error Pages (400, 403, 404, 500) were created to provide information on any such error and include links to direct the User back to the site.
+Custom Error Pages (400, 403, 404, 500) were created to provide information on any such error and include links to direct the user back to the site.

 ## Deployment - Heroku

 To deploy this page to Heroku from its GitHub repository, the following steps were taken:

-#### In IDE = begin the Setup:
+#### In IDE: begin the Setup:

 1. SET UP THE DIRECTORY:<br>
 i) Open a new workspace from a repository that uses the full CI template.<br>